Visa policy of the Bahamas: Visa exemption

 3 – 8 months, 3 months for U.S. citizens or nationals residing in Guam, Northern Mariana Islands, American Samoa, Puerto Rico and U.S. Virgin Islands.

-4 - including permanent resident card holders who are exempt for a maximum of 30 days.
+4 - including permanent resident card holders who are visa-exempt for a maximum of 30 days.

 Holders of diplomatic or official passports issued to nationals of Haiti and holders of diplomatic, official or service passports issued to nationals of Cuba do not require a visa for the Bahamas.